Sharon Kopriva

 Sharon Kopriva (born February 11, 1948) is an American painter and sculptor who lives and works in Houston, Texas and Hope, Idaho.
 Kopriva's art is influenced by her Catholic primary school education, as well as exposure to Peruvian and Australian cultures.

 Biography

 Sharon (Ortman) Kopriva was raised in Houston.
-She is the middle child of three born to Lowell (Red) and Rosalie (Rosy) Ortman.
-Kopriva earned a bachelor's degree in art education from the University of Houston in 1970.
+She is the middle child of three, and earned a bachelor's degree in art education from the University of Houston in 1970.
 She taught art for 10 years in the Houston Independent School District before returning to the University of Houston to earn a master's degree in painting in 1981.
 The Texas Commission on the Arts named Kopriva State Artist of the Year in 2005 for her three-dimensional visual artwork.

 Her teachers include New York painter John Alexander and sculptor James Surls.
 Her friendship with artists Edward Kienholz and Nancy Reddin Kienholz has also impacted Kopriva's work: